Boundedness of the $p$-primary torsion of the Brauer group of an abelian variety: Introduction

 \spa

-These “exceptional classes” in $\Tp(\Br(A_\kbar))^{\Gamma_k}$ are naturally related to the specialisation morphism of the Néron--Severi group.
+These “exceptional classes” in $\Tp(\Br(A_\kbar))^{\Gamma_k}$ are naturally related to specialisation morphisms of Néron--Severi groups.
 We recall the following theorem, which was proved in \cite[Thm.
-5.2]{And96} and \cite{MP12} in characteristic $0$ and in \cite{Amb18} and \cite{Chr18} in positive characteristic.
+5.2]{And96} in characteristic $0$ (see also \cite{MP12}) and in \cite{Amb18} and \cite{Chr18} in positive characteristic.